symbioquine/farmOS_vue_page_demo/README.md

 # farmOS_vue_page_demo

-A contrib module for farmOS demonstrating a packaging strategy for a page built with Vue.js
+A contrib module for [farmOS](https://farmos.org/) demonstrating a packaging strategy for a page built with [Vue.js](https://vuejs.org/)

+*Note: Some branches and tags include only the built module.
+See the [development branch][development branch] for the full source code.*

 ## Installation